 You will need to practice ghost notes with a metronome to make sure that you don’t deviate from the tempo while working on these exaggerated stick heights and arms motions.

-Practice mixing-up combinations of singles and doubles to get new ideas for your fills.
-Take the patterns from stick control and play them around the drums.
-If I had to make a guess at which percentage of drum fills are combinations of singles and doubles then I couldn’t.
-I don’t know how many exactly.
-But what I can tell you from personal experience is that the majority of the drum fills we do is a combination of singles and doubles.
-Therefore, practicing mixed sticking patterns is one of the most important things that we can work on as drummers.
-There are endless combinations of the two, and what I highly recommend doing is checking out the book Stick Control as it is the best resource on mixed sticking patterns that I have ever found.
+Practicing mixed sticking patterns is one of the most important things that we can work on as drummers.
+There are endless combinations of the two, and what I highly recommend doing is checking out the book Stick Control as it is the best resource on mixed sticking patterns.

 Check out Stick Control by George Lawrence Stone